slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Humility With forward action: 'I wasn’t the smartest in X but.."
 - integrity is what you think is what you say, and the same what you do.
 - Be willing to side with the minority.
-- the selfish reason to be ethical is that it attracts the other ethical people in the network. -- naval
-- INTEGRITY is when what you think and what you say and what you do are one -- naval
-- returns are made on the way up. reputations are made on the way down. -- naval
-- living a life of integrity pays off, but it takes a very long time. -- naval
-- before you can lie to another, you must firt lie to yourself. -- naval
-- intentions don't matter.
-Actions do.
-That's why being ethical is hard. -- naval -->
+-->

 > *"It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently."